Grandma’s Amish Pasta Salad

 Instructions

-• Cook, peel and chop the eggs.
-See above for tips on how to cook a perfect hard-boiled egg.
+- Cook, peel and chop the eggs.
+See tips below on how to cook a perfect hard-boiled egg.
 Add the eggs, celery, onion, carrots and pasta to the mayonnaise mixture and stir to combine.